cosmos/gaia/docs/migration/cosmoshub-2.md

 will post an official updated genesis file, but it is recommended that validators execute the following instructions in order to verify the resulting genesis file.

-There is a strong social consensus around proposal [PLACEHOLDER] on `cosmoshub-2`.
-This indicates that the upgrade procedure should be performed on [PLACEHOLDER] on block [PLACEHOLDER].
+There is a strong social consensus around proposal `Cosmos Hub 3 Upgrade Proposal E` on `cosmoshub-2`.
+This indicates that the upgrade procedure should be performed on `December 11, 2019 at or around 14:27 UTC` on block `2,902,000`.

   - [Preliminary](#preliminary)
   - [Major Updates](#major-updates)